tegorman13/htw/docs/Sections/htw_gfm.md

 success of the ordinal-reverse ordered varied group cannot be attributed to item or feedback effects alone.

-Our findings also diverge from the two previous studies to cleanly manipulate the variability of training items in a function learning task (DeLosh et al., 1997; van Dam & Ernst, 2015), although the varied training condition of van Dam & Ernst (2015) also exhibited less learning, neither of these previous studies observed any difference between training conditions in extrapolation to novel items.
+Our findings also diverge from the two previous studies that cleanly manipulated the variability of training items in a function learning task (DeLosh et al., 1997; van Dam & Ernst, 2015), although the varied training condition of van Dam & Ernst (2015) also exhibited less learning, neither of these previous studies observed any difference between training conditions in extrapolation to novel items.
 Like DeLosh